Georgiana McCrae: Melbourne (1841–1845)

 After a four month journey involving the usual excitements, including a severe storm and a birth at sea, the Argyle anchored in Hobson's Bay, near Melbourne on 1 March 1841.
-The newly reunited family moved into Argyle Cottage in Little Lonsdale Street West, Melbourne, its steep rent of £100 per annum reflecting the lack of housing in the new town.
+The newly reunited family moved into Argyle Cottage in Little Lonsdale Street, Melbourne, its steep rent of £100 per annum reflecting the lack of housing in the new town.
 A third McCrae brother, Alexander, arrived in Melbourne in 1841, joining Andrew and Farquhar to start his life afresh —- albeit with a lot of quarrelling between their respective families.
 As a sociable person, Georgiana quickly made friends, including with Sophie La Trobe, wife of the Government Superintendent Charles La Trobe.
 Georgiana was kept busy looking after her four sons, whom she took on lengthy walks, as well as entertaining guests at dinner parties and painting portraits for friendship.

-Andrew McCrae borrowed money to buy land near the Yarra river, close to town, and borrowed some more to build a house there.
+Andrew McCrae borrowed money to buy land near the Yarra River, close to town, and borrowed some more to build a house there.
 The floor plan was designed by Georgiana.
 Called Mayfield they moved there in February 1842.
 It provided a ‘bush idyll’ for the four boys.
 Also coming to live with the family was a Scottish immigrant named John McLure to tutor the boys.
 He was popular with the family and remained loyal to them through their tribulations for the next decade.
 A significant economic downturn was already being felt at this time, and by 1843 all the McCrae men were in financial difficulty.
 Unable to repay the loan, Mayfield was put on the market and the McCraes were made to pay rent on the property until it was sold.
 A request by Georgiana to the Duchess of Gordon for a monetary advance to buy the property came to nothing.

-Lacking the money to return to Britain, which was Georgiana’s preference, the next option to present itself to Andrew was a pastoral lease at Arthur's Seat.
+Lacking the money to return to Britain, which was Georgiana’s preference, the next option to present itself to Andrew was a pastoral lease at Arthurs Seat.
 The birth of their seventh child (named Margaret) in June 1844 delayed their departure, as did the time needed to construct a homestead and to dissolve his legal partnership.
 In June 1845, she and Andrew finally left, sailing down the bay for nine hours on the small sailing vessel Jemina to their new home.